edwin-adams/Cravate-app/readme.md

   <figcaption>Food Truck details.</figcaption>
 </figure>

-8. If the admin selects food truck on the home page, they will be redirected to list food truck page which lists all food trucks
+8. Upon selecting the "food truck" option on the homepage, the user will be redirected to a web page that displays a list of all available food trucks.

 <figure align="center">
   <img src="images/food_truck_list.jpeg" alt="Food Truck list" height="400" />
   <figcaption>Food Truck list.</figcaption>
 </figure>

-9. When admin clicks on any food truck they will be shown details for that particular food truck
+9. Upon an administrator clicking on a specific food truck, the system will retrieve and display the relevant information and details pertaining to that food truck.

 <figure align="center">
   <img src="images/food_truck_details.jpeg" alt="Food Truck Details" height="400" />